Central Scheduling & Event Guideline

 Requestor and/or Sponsor Responsibilities

 Scheduling requests must be made within the minimum time requirement with a date, time, and location.
+Determines and confirms event content, talent, and adequate budget for the event.
+Attends all required meetings and assures the completion of scheduling paper work.
+Is responsible for contractual obligations, publicizing and advertising the event, only after it has been confirmed by Central Scheduling.
 Identifies the target audience, number of attendees, and resource needs.
-Determines and confirms event content, talent, and adequate budget for the event.
-Publicizes and advertises the event.
 Understands and commits to follow all DSU policy, procedures and ES & RM department guidelines.
-Are responsible for the utmost care of the rented facility/space and equipment.
-Furthermore, agree to pay for all damages or replacement costs of and event loss.
-Uses and secures DSU Dinning services for food requirements.
+Is responsible for the utmost care of the rented facility/space and equipment.
+Furthermore, agrees to pay for all costs associated with an event, including any damages or event losses.
+Uses and secures DSU Dining services for food requirements.
 Contacts and gains approval of all other applicable DSU organizations.
-Hosts and guides the event for guests and compliance with seating and capacity.
+Hosts and guides the event for guests, and agrees to comply with seating and capacity requirements.
 The Sponsoring group will attend the event and will be the liaison between the group and ES & RM.

 * If the Requestor and/or Sponsor defaults on its responsibilities, ES & RM reserves the right to decline services and facility use.